How Much Does your Camera Really Cost to Own?

 Depreciation can range from 4% to 31% annually, depending on camera and brand.
 Camera depreciation rates are higher with low-cost cameras, and more expensive cameras depreciate much slower, and depreciation depends on the brand of camera.

 Of course, this depends on other variables such as one’s ability to produce demanded pieces of media and operate their business efficiently.
 Wear and tear is also an important thing to consider when figuring out a camera’s depreciation.
-If a camera that was left untouched with only a couple hundred shutter actuations is sold after a couple years, it’s salvage price will be much higher than a camera that is well-used with many more actuations and wear under its belt, increasing depreciation of the camera.
-This same thing occurs to many other high-cost purchases, such as cars; as the saying goes, a new car loses 10% of it’s value as soon it is driven out of the dealership.
-The simple purchase of a camera will decrease its value, as those that re-sell cameras and consignment stores must offer the camera far cheaper than it’s retail price in order to make money.
+If a camera that was left untouched with only a couple hundred shutter actuation is sold after a couple of years, it’s salvage price will be much higher than a camera that is well-used with many more actuation and wears under its belt, increasing depreciation of the camera.
+This same thing occurs to many other high-cost purchases, such as cars; as the saying goes, a new car loses 10% of its value as soon it is driven out of the dealership.
+The simple purchase of a camera will decrease its value, as those that re-sell cameras and consignment stores must offer the camera far cheaper than it’s the retail price in order to make money.